asingh028/get-cseruleslist/README.md

 - Check Current Execution Policy: _Get-ExecutionPolicy_
 - Set Execution Policy (if restricted): To temporarily allow script execution, run: _Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass_

-**- This change applies only to the current session and reverts when you close PowerShell.
+**This change applies only to the current session and reverts when you close PowerShell.**
-**